-Any perceived immediate threatening behavior or language by a student is to be reported to the Department of Public Safety at (405) 692-3100 or publicsafety@macu.edu.
+Any perceived immediate threatening behavior or language by a student is to be reported to the Officer on Duty (405) 694-5242.

 FALSIFICATION OF INFORMATION

 Any student who participates in forgery, unauthorized alteration, unauthorized use of any university document or instrument of identification, and/or intentionally lying or providing false information, written or oral, to university officials will be subject to disciplinary action.